Al Arz: History and profile

-It was a mouthpiece of the Maronite community in Lebanon and supported Lebanese nationalism.
-The paper supported the autonomy of Lebanon and Al Khazin brothers published articles in Al Arz claiming that Lebanon had historical "sacred rights" which should be protected by France.
+Al Arz was a mouthpiece of the Maronite community in Lebanon and supported Lebanese nationalism.
+It supported the autonomy of Lebanon, and the Al Khazin brothers published articles in Al Arz claiming that Lebanon had historical "sacred rights" which should be protected by France.
 Some editors of the paper were members of a secret group, the Lebanese Renaissance society, which supported the independence of Lebanon as a state.

 On 6 May 1916 both Phillipe and Farid Al Khazin were arrested and tried by the Ottoman authorities led by Jamal Pasha, last Ottoman governor of Syria, due to their support for the French policies.
 They were beheaded for treachery in Beirut, and Al Arz was shut down.